As befits a quaint, little state, there are plenty of cute towns in Connecticut.

 From there, walk into downtown Simsbury.
 Be sure to check out the Simsbury Art Trail, a collection of John Seward’s sculptures, that line the main thoroughfares.

-But one of the most famous attractions in Simsbury, and one of the best places to witness Connecticut fall foliage, is the Heublein tower in Talcott Mountain State Park.
+But one of the most famous attractions in Simsbury, CT, and one of the best places to witness Connecticut fall foliage, is the Heublein tower in Talcott Mountain State Park.
 In the entire state, the view and eccentric, Bavarian-looking castle make this one of this writer’s favorite hiking trails in CT.

 Even More Cute Towns in Connecticut to Explore